 “Welfare polls” are survey instruments that seek to quantify the determinants of human well-being.
 Currently, three “welfare polling” formats are dominant: contingent-valuation surveys, QALY surveys, and happiness surveys.
 Each format has generated a large, specialized, scholarly literature, but no comprehensive discussion of welfare polling as a general enterprise exists.
 This Article seeks to fill that gap.
 Part I describes the trio of existing formats.
 Part II discusses the actual and potential uses of welfare polls in government decisionmaking.
 Part III analyzes in detail the obstacles that welfare polls must overcome to provide useful well-being information, and concludes that they can be genuinely informative.
 Part IV synthesizes the case for welfare polls, arguing against two types of challenges: the revealed-preference tradition in economics, which insists on using behavior rather than surveys to learn about well-being; and the civic-republican tradition in political theory, which accepts surveys but insists that respondents should be asked to take a “citizen” rather than “consumer” perspective.
 Part V suggests new directions for welfare polls.

 Adler, Matthew D., "Welfare Polls: A Synthesis" (2006).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 85.

 Administrative Law Commons, Policy Design, Analysis, and Evaluation Commons, Public Economics Commons, Social Welfare Commons